A Life of Obedience

 3. After seeing Bathsheba bathing, David would have turned away and walked back inside.

-4. Jonah would have willingly traveled to Ninevah to preach the Word of God
+4. Jonah would have willingly traveled to Ninevah to preach the Word of God.

-D. Faithful Biblical Characters: The Lord rewarded those who were willing to follow His commands:
+rewarded those who were willing to follow His commands:

-1. Noah was asked to build a massive boat—which made him the laughing stock of his commnity.
+the laughing stock of his commnity.
 But he was ready when the flood came.

 2. Moses, a desert nomad, had to appear before Pharaoh, the leader of a powerful civilization, and demand freedom for the Israelites.
 Ultimately, the people were allowed to go.